SICTCCS/CCF/README.md

 4. Add your information to the addCard.html. **DO NOT PUSH THIS TO A PUBLIC GITHUB**

-# nathan doc get.js
+# Git.js information
 # init firebase
-* initialize fire base database
+* Initialize fire base database

 ![image](https://github.com/SICTCCS/CCF/blob/87e620f3e2dac1b37c6a786672d60efd7f1d06ea/images/firebase.PNG)

-# functions for site
+# Functions for site

-* add all function this will be called auto to load everything from firebase server in order to show all
+* Add all function this will be called auto to load everything from firebase server in order to show all

 ![image](https://github.com/SICTCCS/CCF/blob/main/images/addall.PNG)

-* then is is one of the 4 function used to sort by intrests they are all almost the same just detect different types
+* Then is is one of the 4 function used to sort by intrests they are all almost the same just detect different types

 ![image](https://github.com/SICTCCS/CCF/blob/main/images/addC.PNG)

-* next is a function that will if they use search it will sort through all data and if name type or dec match at all it will show it
+* Next is a function that will if they use search it will sort through all data and if name type or dec match at all it will show it

 ![image](https://github.com/SICTCCS/CCF/blob/main/images/search.PNG)

-# Website start up
+# <a name="startup"></a>Website start up

-* this will run to set up all the button ready to be clicked and load the allall showing all the base information
+* This will run to set up all the button ready to be clicked and load the allall showing all the base information

 ![image](https://github.com/SICTCCS/CCF/blob/main/images/load.PNG)

-* then a button was create in oder to remove the annying ness of haveing to click the search icon every time so that if you clicked enter it would load
+* Then a button was create in oder to remove the annying ness of haveing to click the search icon every time so that if you clicked enter it would load

 ![image](https://github.com/SICTCCS/CCF/blob/main/images/enter.PNG)